LIVE THE MUSIC!

 (Desautels Concert Hall, UM)

-Jonathon Adams, baritone; Jessica McMann, flute-composer; Tyson Houseman, video artist; Anne Manson, conductor
+Jonathan Adams, baritone; Jessica McMann, flute-composer; Tyson Houseman, video artist; Anne Manson, conductor

 The visionary Cree-Métis baritone sings baroque and urgent new musical lamentations.
 Guiding you through stirring discoveries, disruptions, and landscapes, this concert will leave you changed.